markofu/riot_api_fun/README.md

 ## Fun

-- This is only some fun, it's not about tracking, okie dokie!
+- This is only some fun, purely trolling on pure performance in LoL ;-)
+- Statistical analysis on performance is purely illogical and designed to tilt!